oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     You can save *config* file.

-    After updates, *config* should like like this:
+    After updates, *config* should like like this (some values are masked):

     ```console
     [DEFAULT]